 Alexander III rounded up the assassins of Alexander II and had them hanged, and the reform that had recently come to Russia was over.
 Alexander III built The Church of the Savior on Spilled Blood on the site of the successful assassination of Alexander II, hence the name.

-ally gave in to the populous and created an elective assembly (the Duma) and a constitution.
+Nicholas eventually gave in to the populous and created an elective assembly (the Duma) and a constitution.
 When World War I broke out Russia was dragged in, 8 million Russians were killed, wounded or captured.
 At the same time Lenin's slogan was "peace, land and bread."

 On Feb 23 1917 bread lines turned to riots, Nicholas came home from the front and was forced to abdicate and give power to the Duma.
 The last European Monarchy had fallen.
 Civil War broke out and the Bolsheviks eventually took power.
 Some Romanovs were allowed to leave Russia, some were killed and Nicolas's family was moved around a bit.
 In July of 1918 the family was woken up in the middle of the night, taken to the basement, told to pose for a family photo and were killed by the Red Army.
 There bodies were soaked in acid and burned.